cmiles74/LdapRepository/README.md

 If you are using IdentityServer and would like to use LDAP as an identity provider, we also provide some glue code that will make that work.

+It's available on [NuGet.org][2], you may follow the directions on that page to add it to your project.

+* [Nervestaple.LDAPRepository NuGet Package][2]

 ## Configuration

 Doing so is easy!
 First you need to add the package, then add the relevant